JimberSoftware/docs/devices/networkcontrollerssetup/SettingUpServer.md

 ![installation_server_nc_5.png](/installation_server_nc_5.png ':size=500')

-Select option 3
+On the next screen select option 3 to show the ip configuration of the network controller.

 ![menu.png](./menu.png)

-On browser of pc on same network, go to that url use this IP for the endpoint address on the signal platform to create the network controller
+Now use a pc that is on the same network as the network controller and go to the shown web url of option 3.
+This web interface is used to further setup the network controller.

+> [!Note]
+>Use the IP shown to finish creating the network controller on the signal platform, this IP can be filled in under the endpoint address.

 ![ip_configuration.png](./ip_configuration.png)

-Login with jimber
+Login with jimber on the web interface
 ![web_login](./web_login.png)

 Set a new password, note that it has to be at least 16 characters long!